halisuyanik/Design-Patterns/README.md

 The Adapter pattern is particularly useful when you need to integrate an existing class into a new system or when you want to use an existing class that doesn't have the interface you need.

 The pattern involves creating a new adapter class that implements the required interface and adapts the methods of the incompatible class to the new interface.
 The adapter class acts as a translator, converting the method calls from the new system into calls that the incompatible class can understand.

+### Singleton Pattern

+Singleton pattern is a creational design pattern that ensures a class has only one instance, while providing a global point of access to this instance.
+This means that there is a single instance of the class, and all clients that need to use the class will use this same instance.
+The purpose of the Singleton pattern is to control object creation, limiting the number of instances to one and providing a way to access that instance globally.

+This pattern is useful when we need to ensure that there is only one instance of a class throughout the lifetime of an application.
+Examples of this could include a logging service, a database connection, or a configuration manager.
+In these cases, having multiple instances of the class could cause issues such as conflicting data, performance problems, or increased memory usage.

+To implement the Singleton pattern, we typically use a private constructor to prevent direct instantiation of the class, a private static variable to hold the single instance of the class, and a public static method to provide access to this instance.
+The public static method checks if an instance already exists and returns it if it does, or creates a new instance if it does not.
+This ensures that only one instance of the class exists and is used throughout the application.